 The result is the average Days in Accounts Receivable.
-If you look back at the last, say, three months, you can consider that a starting point for ongoing measurement on a quarterly basis.
-(If you compare those three months to the three or six months that precede them, you can understand if that baseline is consistent with your performance over time.)
+For example, if you look back at the last three months, you can consider that a starting point for ongoing measurement on a quarterly basis.
+If you compare those three months to the three or six months that precede them, you can understand if that baseline is consistent with your performance over time.

-A/R within 30 days is the gold standard.
-How close are you?
+A/R within 30 days is the golden standard.
 If you’re averaging over 60 days in accounts receivable, investigate immediately.
 Is there a payer stalling on payments?
-Are denials spiking around particular procedures or patient populations?
+Are denials spiking around particular procedures?
 Have there been errors in your claims requiring resubmissions?

 If you’re in the zone of ~45 days – or ideally, less – you can start monitoring and understanding your billings better by bucketing and aging your receivables.